So, why are we talking about adverts?

 TOM: Advertisements give us information that is useful to us as consumers.
 Without being told about all the different versions of a product out there, how am I supposed to know what I can choose from?
 I believe in the economic concept of : we choose to buy something based on how much pleasure (which economists call ‘utility’) we think we’ll get from it.
 That means we can make a rational decision about whether we value the happiness we get from something harmful more than we value the risk of something bad happening to us.

 EMMA: Lots of people don’t agree that we make economic decisions.
-Think about how long we’d need to think and much we’d need to know to be able to weigh up every single potential outcome of a choice and mathematically calculate which option is the absolute best - it’s just not possible!
+Think about how long we’d need to think and how much we’d need to know to be able to weigh up every single potential outcome of a choice and mathematically calculate which option is the absolute best - it’s just not possible!

-And because of that, we often make decisions on a whim or without really thinking through the consequences - like splurging on something we can’t afford or buying tons of pizza when we’re hungover.
+And because of that, we often make decisions on a whim or without really thinking through the consequences - like splurging on something we can’t afford or buying tons of unhealthy pizza when we’re hungover.
 So seeing an advert for something harmful might make us buy it on an impulse, without thinking through the risks properly.

 TOM: That makes it sound like we have no self-control!
 Adverts don’t force me to buy anything.
 Sure, it can sound silly to say I should have the right to buy something that could kill me, but I think it’s important that people should be responsible for the consequences of their own actions.
 A government trying to protect everyone from themselves - a so-called ‘nanny state’ - is creepy and invasive… and a few steps away from a Big Brother society (the book, guys, not the reality TV show).

-EMMA: Plenty of research shows adverts are actually really good at making us buy things we wouldn’t normally buy.
-Advertising companies know how to play on our cognitive biases to their advantage.
+EMMA: Plenty of research shows that adverts are actually really good at making us buy things we wouldn’t normally buy.
+Advertising companies know how to play our cognitive biases (see box) to their advantage.
 That’s bad enough generally, but it’s terrible when it’s used to persuade us to buy more harmful stuff than we normally would.
 Being manipulated into spending money on stuff that will make me sick?
 That doesn’t sound like freedom of choice to me!

 And the of harmful habits goes beyond healthcare.
 People who have become sick from smoking or drinking or whatever can’t work or can’t work as much, which means the economy isn’t benefiting from their efforts and skills, and that the government has to spend more money on welfare services like disability benefits.